-Click here to read about the exciting collaborative community building projects CBSC Fellows - and the initial Kenneth Cole Fellows - have completed since 2002.
+Learn about the exciting collaborative community building projects that CBSC Fellows and their predecessors, the Kenneth Cole Fellows completed from 2002 through 2012.

-Click here to read an article written by Watkins Fulk-Gray, 2011 CBSC Fellow, and published in the American Planning Association Journal.
+Read an article written by a 2011 CBSC Fellow, Watkins Fulk-Gray, and published in the American Planning Association Journal.

 View a 3-minute video and learn what Emory grads say about their experiences as CBSC Fellows.